livwest/try_git/README.md

 try_git
 =======

-# This doc explains the repository.
+## This doc explains the repository.
+Read further for instructions on how to use this code.